tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extension instead (see {{server-behavior}}).
 Clients that offer ESNI then verify the certificate with the public name, as follows:

-- If the server resumed a session or negotiated parameters not based on certificates, the client MUST abort the connection with an illegal_parameter alert.
+- If the server resumed a session or did not negotiate certificate-based authentication, the client MUST abort the connection with an illegal_parameter alert.
 This case is invalid because {{client-behavior}} requires the client to only offer ESNI-established sessions, and {{server-behavior}} requires the server to decline ESNI-established sessions if it did not accept ESNI.